-One of the BEST things to do in Brazosport, Texas, is visiting the uncrowded beaches.
+Many outdoor activities include walking on the different beaches, bird watching, and searching for wildlife (alligators).
+But one of the best things to do in Brazosport, Texas, is visiting the uncrowded beaches.
 While there’s undoubtedly more to do in the Brazosport area than go to the beach, the proximity to the water is the big draw for most visitors.
-If you love Port Aransas and South Padre Island but want something more secluded, you’ll find that here.

-There are four beaches in the Brazosport area: Surfside Beach, Follet’s Beach (, Quintana Beach, and Bryan’s Beach.
+There are four beaches in the Brazosport area: Surfside Beach, Follet’s Beach, Quintana Beach, and Bryan’s Beach.
 We visited Surfside Beach and Follet’s Beach.
 Surfside Beach was directly in front of our hotel.
-We walked to the water mornings and evenings to look for shells, dipped our toes in the surf, and checked out sandcastles during our stay.
+We walked to the water in the mornings and evenings to look for shells, dipped our toes in the surf, and checked out sandcastles during our stay.